DDOT’s Urban Forestry Division (UFD) is in charge of planting, pruning, maintaining, and removing street trees lining the District’s streets.

-- 2117.11 - Landscaping with trees and shrubs shall be provided for all open parking spaces provided on a lot where there are more than ten (10) open parking spaces provided collectively as accessory to any building or structure.
+- 2117.11 - Landscaping with trees and shrubs shall be provided for all open parking spaces provided on a lot where there are more than ten (10) open parking spaces provided collectively as an accessory to any building or structure.
 The landscaping shall cover a minimum of five percent (5%) of the total area devoted to parking, including aisles and driveways.
 The landscaping shall be maintained in a healthy, growing condition.

 - 2117.12 - The open parking spaces shall be screened from all contiguous residential property located in an R-1, R-2, R-3, R-4, R-5-A, or SP District by a solid brick or stone wall at least twelve inches (12 in.) thick and forty-two inches (42 in.) high or by evergreen hedges or evergreen growing trees that are thickly planted and maintained and that are at least forty-two inches (42 in.) in height when planted.

 Pedestrian Safety and Work Zone Standards

 DDOT's Pedestrian Safety and Workzone Standards regulate the temporary occupancy of public space during construction on both private property and public space.
 Refer to standards for Covered Walkways on Sidewalks for tree protection information during construction and the Covered Walkway Standard Drawings for specific construction details.